wb14123/blog/jekyll/_posts/2012-12-28-Comparison-Between-Linux-Desktop-Environments.markdown

 I prefer Gnome at the earlier time because KDE "looks like Windows".
 Gnome 2 is my first desktop environment and I love it.
 While Ubuntu uses Unity to instead it, I changed to Archlinux with Gnome 3.
 After a long time, I found MATE(a fork of Gnome 2) and Cinnamon(a fork of Gnome 3).
 The problem of Gnome 3 is it tries to take care of all thing but it is not so complete enough.
 MATE is as comfortable as Gnome 2 but it feels not so "modern".
 Cinnamon is also good and I used it for a long time.
 Gnome 3 may not as good as people's except but it has a good move. *The biggest problem of Gnome is it uses dconfig!* How could it just use a binary format to store configures.
 Why could not I just grep a setting but could only click and found it?
 It is the most silly thing in the non-Windows world.

 So I decide to give KDE a try.
 I surprisingly found it provides a more complete environment than Gnome.
 It also tries to take over all things but it dose a good job.
-And it is really more beautiful and comes out with more good theme.
+And it is really more beautiful and comes out with more good themes.
 I feels happy with it now.

 ## Also Good to Try: [Enlightenment(E17)](http://enlightenment.org)